 Florida is one of the states that has enacted legislation specifically addressing teen sexting.
 The law offers prosecutors a charging option that allows minors (those younger than 18) to avoid a felony record and sex offender registration.

 Florida prohibits sexting by and between minors (persons younger than 18).
 A first violation results in noncriminal penalties.
 Subsequent violations are punishable by criminal penalties.

 Sending.
 Minors violate the sexting law by knowingly using any computer or electronic communication device to distribute to another minor any image or video that depicts nudity and is harmful to minors.

-However, if the recipient did not solicit the photo, did not transmit or distribute it to others, and took reasonable steps to report the transmitted photo to a guardian, school official, or law enforcement official, that minor has not committed the crime of sexting.
+Receiving.
+A minor also violates the law by receiving and possessing a nude image transmitted by another minor.
+However, the law provides that no violation is committed if the recipient did not solicit the photo, did not transmit or distribute it to others, and took reasonable steps to report the transmitted photo to a guardian, school official, or law enforcement official.

 First violation.
 For a first violation, the minor receives a noncriminal citation that outlines the following options: complete eight hours of community service, pay a $60 penalty, participate in a cyber-safety program, or contest (challenge) the citation in court.
 The minor has 30 days to complete one of the options.

 If the minor contests the citation and loses, the court may order any of the above three options.
 A minor who doesn’t respond to the citation can be ordered to appear in court, and upon finding the minor in contempt, the court can impose additional penalties—such as suspending issuance or privileges of a driver’s license.

 Additional charges.
 Florida’s sexting law does not prevent a prosecutor from charging a minor with other crimes if the nude image depicts sexual conduct or sexual excitement.
 The prosecution may also bring harassment charges (including cyberstalking), if applicable.